Read time: 6 mins

 15 May 2023

-If you’re not sure how much exercise your dog needs every day, ask your vet for advice.
-As well as helping with an activity regime, they'll also recommend you keep your pup’s energy levels up with nutritionally complete food.
+As well as helping with an activity regime, you should also keep your pup’s energy levels up with a good quality, nutritionally-complete food.

 Here at Butternut Box we can help you there, but before it comes to mealtime, here are a few pooch performance tips.